ray-project/ray/doc/source/serve/index.rst

 When should I use Ray Serve?
 ----------------------------

-Ray Serve is a simple (but flexible) tool for deploying, operating, and monitoring Python-based machine learning models.
+Ray Serve is a flexible tool that's easy to use for deploying, operating, and monitoring Python-based machine learning applications.
-Ray Serve excels when scaling out to serve models in production is a necessity.
+Ray Serve excels when you want to mix business logic with ML models and scaling out in production is a necessity.
 This might be because of large-scale batch processing requirements or because you want to scale up a model pipeline consisting of many individual models with different performance properties.

 If you plan on running on multiple machines, Ray Serve will serve you well!